-Our neonatologists from Nemours/Alfred I. duPont Hospital for Children care for babies who are born under critical circumstances, require special medical treatment or who are ill.
+Our neonatologists from Nemours Children’s Health System care for babies who are born under critical circumstances, require special medical treatment or who are ill.

 Your newborn may spend time in Jefferson's Neonatal Intensive Care Unit (Neonatal ICU) because of prematurity, low birth weight, acute respiratory distress or due to medical, surgical and cardiac disorders.
 Our Level IIIC Neonatal ICU is recognized as one of the best in the Philadelphia region.
 Level III means that we offer advanced care and treatment for these babies.